The Elements of Endurance Riding

 - I use Formula 707 Restore Paste.
-The molasses flavor makes it more tolerable for horses, and it is the perfect blend of electrolyte salts.
+The molasses flavor makes it more tolerable for horses, and it is the perfect blend of amino acid chelates and electrolytes.

 - Some type of pen for your horse – portable panels or electric fence work well.

 - First aid products, a manure fork, poultice powder, leg wraps, vet wrap, a fly mask and fly repellent products.